idio-lang/DIPS/idio-source/implementing-idio/r0.2/clos.rst

   ``<class>`` and no direct slots.

-  I'll be honest, I've not quite got a finger on what an entity-class is in this (or any) context.
+  I'll be honest, I've not quite got a finger on what an entity-class is in this (or any other) context.
 However, it appears in...

 * ``<generic>`` the base class of generic functions